jermp/tongrams/README.md

 Benchmarks
 ----------
-For the examples in this section, we used a 2009 desktop machine running Mac OS X El Capitan, equipped with 2.4 GHz Intel Core 2 Duo and 8 GBs of RAM (referred to as *Desktop Mac*).
-The code was compiled with Apple LLVM version 7.0.2 `clang` (see section [Building the code](#building-the-code)) *without using* any intrinsic instructions.
-We additionally replicate some experiments on a 16 Intel Xeon E5-2630 v3 cores clocked at 2.4 Ghz, with 193 GBs of RAM, running Linux 3.13.0, 64 bits (the same machine for the experiments of Section 5 of [1], referred to as *Server Linux*).
-In this case the code was compiled with `gcc` 6.3.0, *using* hardware `popcnt` and `pdep` instructions.
+For the examples in this section, we used a desktop machine running Mac OS X Mojave, equipped with a 2.3 GHz Intel Core i5 processor (referred to as *Desktop Mac*).
+The code was compiled with Apple LLVM version 10.0.0 `clang` *with* all optimizations (see section [Building the code](#building-the-code)).
+We additionally replicate some experiments with an Intel(R) Core(TM) i9-9900K CPU @ 3.60 GHz, under Ubuntu 19.04, 64 bits (referred to as *Server Linux*).
+In this case the code was compiled with `gcc` 8.3.0.

 For a data structure storing frequency counts, we can test the speed of lookup queries by using the benchmark program `lookup_perf_test`.
 In the following example, we show how to build and benchmark three different data structures: **EF-Trie** with no remapping, **EF-RTrie** with remapping order 1 and **PEF-RTrie** with remapping order 2 (we use the same names for the data structures as presented in [1]).
 Each experiment is repeated 1,000 times over the test query file `queries.random.5K`.
 The benchmark program `lookup_perf_test` will show mean time per run and mean time per query (along with the total number of *N*-grams, total bytes of the data structure and bytes per *N*-gram).